 Austin: Uh hm.
 So, what’s the question?
 Or the statement you make?

-Janine: I’m gonna go- I’m gonna start with a statement which is that uh… Something needs to be done about quote, unquote Hedy.
+Janine: I’m gonna go- I’m gonna start with a statement which is that uh… Something needs to be done about quote, unquote “Hedy.”

 Art: We should bring the pala-din in to question her.
 Something isn’t right.